+The risk committee is responsible for risk management.
 The Group's risks are measured using a method which reflects both the expected loss likely to arise in normal circumstances and unexpected losses, which are an estimate of the ultimate actual loss based on statistical models.
 The models make use of probabilities derived from historical experience, adjusted to reflect the economic environment.
 The Group also runs worse case scenarios that would arise in the event that extreme events which are unlikely to occur do, in fact, occur.